ionic-team/ionic-docs/src/pages/developer-resources/guides/first-app-v4/ios-android-camera.md

 It can now be used on any of our App pages.

-## Add the Camera to the About page
+## Add the Camera to the Gallery page

 Our camera button doesn’t do anything yet.
-Over in `about.page.html`, add a click handler to the button:
+Over in `tab2.page.html`, add a click handler to the button:

 ```html
 <ion-fab vertical="bottom" horizontal="center" slot="fixed">